PeiDay/Analyze_with_Python/README.md

     ---------------------------------------------------
     ```

-  * In addition, the final script will be exported as a text file with the results.
+  * In addition, the final script will be exported as a text file with the results and saved at the **Analysis** folder.

 ## Task II: PyPoll Election Result

 * In this challenge, I am tasked with helping a small, rural town modernize its vote counting process.
-The set of poll data called `election_data.csv` is stored in the [Resources] folder.
+The set of poll data called `election_data.csv` is stored in the **Resources** folder.
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.

 * My Python script analyzes the vote records to calculate the election result that includes the following infirmation: